 Meaning and History

-The prototype of Dungeons & Dragons was wargames – miniature models of battlefields with detail.
+The prototype of Dungeons & Dragons was a wargame miniature model of battlefields with detail.
 The original rules system was borrowed from the Chainmail variant of the game, released in 1971.
-Therefore, DnD is now recognized as the forerunner of modern role-playing games and the RPG industry as a whole.
+Therefore, DnD is now recognized as the forerunner of modern role-playing games and the entire RPG industry.

 During the action, instead of a military formation, participants can choose their hero.
 Characters embark on a fantasy adventure, with the Dungeon Master acting as the judge.
 Heroes form groups and interact with each other and with the population.
 Together, they solve problems, accumulate knowledge, collect treasures, explore the terrain, and participate in battles.
 Players earn special points by competing to see who earns the most.
 The points earned allow you to advance to the next level and become stronger.

-The individual sign of the board game has spread to all kinds of products, as its popularity has led to the creation of animated series, comic book magazines, books of the same name, a large number of role-playing video games, and other variations of the D&D game.
+The individual sign of the board game has spread to all kinds of products, as its popularity has led to the creation of animated series, comic book magazines, books of the same name, many role-playing video games, and other variations of the D&D game.

 2000 – 2008